dandona349/coursera-getting-and-cleaning-data/CodeBook.md

 1 to 30

 ##Transformation##
-tidy_data.csv is the transformed dataset, of dimensions 180 x 68.
+tidy_data.txt is the transformed dataset, of dimensions 180 x 68.
 The variables are averages of each feature for each activity and each subject.